guy-lazarof/cyber4s/README.md

 # cyber4s
-Hi this is my [link](https://github.com/Guy-Lazarof/wikipedia-page.git) to the wikipedia-page repo. this is my [link](https://github.com/Guy-Lazarof/amazon-page.git) to the amazon page repo
+Hi this is my cyber4s repo, on previous project i add a link to the original repo so you can see my commits!